-- Assess ABCs assess airway patency, ventilation, and adequate circulation - Minimize noxious stimuli such as tracheal suctioning that may elevate ICP - Analgesia/sedation - Target normothermia.
-If hyperthermia is present, measures should be taken using targeted temperature management (TTM) to normalize body temperature to 36-37.4 °C - The head of the bed should be elevated to > 30°, and the head is kept midline to facilitate cerebral venous drainage - Neck midline - Only iso- or hyperosmotic fluids should be used as intravenous (IV) solutions - Avoid and correct hyponatremia (serum Na < 135 mEq/L) - High-dose corticosteroid therapy is initiated for vasogenic edema resulting from brain tumors, abscesses, or non-infectious neuroinflammatory conditions but should otherwise be avoided - If the brain has not yet been imaged, a non-contrast head CT scan should be performed when the patient can be positioned safely for diagnostic imaging
+- Assess ABCs assess airway patency, ventilation, and adequate circulation - Minimize noxious stimuli such as tracheal suctioning that may elevate ICP - Adequate analgesia/sedation to reduce increases in ICP while attempting to not oversedate to allow for least influenced clinical neurologic examination - Target normothermia.
+If hyperthermia is present, measures should be taken using targeted temperature management (TTM) to normalize body temperature to 36-37.4 °C. Implementation of TTM with a temperature feedback device can improve efficacy - The head of the bed should be elevated to > 30°, and the head is kept midline to facilitate cerebral venous drainage - Only iso- or hyperosmotic fluids should be used as intravenous (IV) solutions - Avoid and correct hyponatremia (serum Na < 135 mEq/L) - High-dose corticosteroid therapy is initiated for vasogenic edema resulting from brain tumors, abscesses, or non-infectious neuroinflammatory conditions but should otherwise be avoided - If the brain has not yet been imaged, a non-contrast head CT scan should be performed when the patient can be positioned safely for diagnostic imaging